albertodemichelis/squirrel/doc/source/reference/language/metamethods.rst

 ::

-    _tostring(previdx)
+    _tostring()

-invoked when during string concatenation or when the ``print`` function prints a table, instance, or userdata.
+Invoked when during string concatenation or when the ``print`` function prints a table, instance, or userdata.
-The method is also invoked by the sq_tostring() API
+The method is also invoked by the sq_tostring() API.

 Must return a string representation of the object.